spautz/react-hibernate/packages/react-pauseable-containers/README.md

 components -- or a new component composed from several of them together -- can prevent subtrees from updating while they're hibernating, to avoid needless work.

+These can also be used on their own.

+#### Use Cases

-These can also be used on their own to prevent updates in components that are still mounted, such as the background screen behind a modal or dialog, or inactive tabs or panes when using a wizard, accordion, or tabs widget.
+- The background screen behind a modal or dialog
+- Inactive tabs or panes when using a wizard, accordion, or tabs widget.
+- Freezing UI updates and interactions while performing reauthentication or other blocking tasks